The Stephensons - Railway Pioneers

-Over the coming weeks, we will return to the installation of the displays of the new interpretation and objects from the collection, alongside the locomotives and rolling stock that vividly demonstrate the evolution of design and motive power.
-The centrepiece will be Stephenson’s Billy, recently revealed to be the third oldest existing locomotive in the world, completed under the direct supervision of George Stephenson himself at the nearby West Moor workshops.
+We have now completed most of the installation of the displays of the new interpretation and objects from the collection that sit alongside the locomotives and rolling stock and vividly demonstrate the evolution of design and motive power.
+The centrepiece is Stephenson’s Billy, recently revealed to be the third oldest existing locomotive in the world, completed under the direct supervision of George Stephenson himself at the nearby West Moor workshops.
 It’s almost as if his fingerprints were still on it!

 This project was generously funded by: